ncsa/puppet-profile_monitoring/README.md

 Note that each of these classes support the dynamic collection of tagged exported resources that can be defined in other classes (e.g. as done in `profile_monitoring::register_ping_check`).

+### Per User Resource Reporting via Telegraf

+Set `profile_monitoring::telegraf_user_resource_usage::enable: true` on nodes where you'd like to collect resource usage (CPU% MEM% MEM_KB PROCESS_COUNT) per user.
+Note that this reports usage per user per host, so for influxdb performance reasons (cardinality), this is turned off by default.
+This is mainly intended for headnodes or service nodes with user access.